liv-ac-uk/comp122/labs/objects/README.md

 We often deal with lots of objects of the same type when building real world software, and Java makes it easy for us to bundle these together into *Arrays*.
 Arrays in Java allow us to structure our code and saves us from creating lots of variables (which looks messy).

-Lets start creating some software to simulate a virtual classroom like the one you're virtually interacting with right now!
+Lets start creating some software to simulate a virtual classroom, similar to the one you're virtually interacting with right now!

 {% next %}

 ## I'm So Meta, Even This Acronym

-Create a new file called `VGather.Java` where we will store our virtual virtual classroom.
+Create a new file called `VGather.java` where we will store our virtual virtual classroom.
+You can do this in CS50 Lab Environment by clicking on the + symbol next to the tab for `Student.java`.

 For now we'll keep it simple and write a `public static class VGather` with a single `public static void main(String[] args)` method, and all this program will do is help the lecturer calculate the class average.